ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 SEBuCCI makes also use of the open dataset of 'Luoghi culturali' (Cultural institutions) published by MiBACT (Italian Ministry of Cultural Heritage and Activities) to identify and locate cultural institutions and their proximity to schools in Italy.

-### 2.3 How SEBuCCI may contribute to E-Governance
+### 2.3 How SEBuCCI can contribute to E-Governance

 In the context of E-Governance, SEBuCCI might play a role in: